 Second, walking helps you loosen up in more ways than one.
 Walking loosens up your muscles, which may be tightened due to stress.
 Getting rid of those physical knots goes a long way to helping you loosen up your mind, allowing it to drift toward a more positive outlook.

 Fourth, walking releases endorphins, which are natural hormones your body produces to help you feel great.
 Harvard Health Publishing suggests that walking an hour a day can help mitigate the effects of major depression because of those feel-good hormones and the way walking helps you get your mind off your worries.

 How to Get a Bigger Mood-Boost Out of Your Walk

 If you’re looking to amp up your mood-boosting abilities, try one or more of these great walking tips:

 - Take your walk outdoors.
 The fresh air and natural environment will do you good.
-Plus, if something indoors is stressing you out, putting physical distance between yourself and the stress-causer can help improve your outlook.
+Plus, if indoor stressors are causing your difficulty (like being stuck in front of a computer at work), putting physical distance between yourself and the stress-causer can help improve your outlook.